 There are two 'classes' of electric wheelchairs and mobility scooters.
-Class 2 can't be used on the road, but Class 3 can.
-You don't need to have a licence for either class, but you need to register and tax Class 3 as it can be used on the road (although you won't have to pay for this).
+Class 2 cannot be used on the road, but Class 3 can.

+You don't need to have a licence for either, but you need to register and tax Class 3 as it can be used on the road (although you won't have to pay for this).